Hearen/HadoopInitializer/README.md

 * hadoop fs namenode -format #format the whole hdfs file system which is frequently used to correct some errors

 #### cgroup
+There is a [cgroup_configurer.sh](tools/cgroup_configurer.sh) in tools directory which can help you a little bit for cgroup configurations as for details you might intend to check the details as follows:
 * yum install libcgroup\* #to install cgroup in CentOS 7.1
 * systemctl start cgconfig && systemctl enable cgconfig
 * systemctl start cgred && systemctl enable cgred